emmajanedrews/base-template/_posts/2017-04-28-welcome-to-my-new-video-blog.md

 That being said, if you have any questions, topics you’re confused about, or anything else you want me to talk about, give me a call or send me an email and I’d be happy to make a video about it.
 If you have a question, chances are that someone else has that question too and would benefit from the answer as well.
 <br>
-<br>**If you have any questions for me, don’t hesitate to give me a call or send me an email.&nbsp;**We look forward to hearing from you soon.
+<br>**If you have any questions for me, don’t hesitate to give me a call or send me an email.**We look forward to hearing from you soon.